 Sales of substantial amounts of our Ordinary Shares in the public market after this offering, or the perception that these sales could occur, could cause the market price of our Ordinary Shares to decline.
-An aggregate of 35,000,000 Ordinary Shares are outstanding before the consummation of this offering and 36,600,000 Ordinary Shares are expected to be outstanding immediately after the consummation of this offering if the minimum offering amount is raised, and 39,000,000 Ordinary Shares will be outstanding immediately after the consummation of this offering if the maximum offering amount is raised.
-Sales of these shares into the market could cause the market price of our Ordinary Shares to decline.
+An aggregate of 50,000,000 Ordinary Shares are outstanding before the consummation of this offering and 52,000,000 Ordinary Shares are expected to be outstanding immediately after the consummation of this offering if the minimum offering amount is raised, and 55,000,000 Ordinary Shares will be outstanding immediately after the consummation of this offering if the market consummation of this offering if the market price of our Ordinary Shares to decline.